The mission is to inform, engage and inspire wildlife conservation through the power of film and media.

 Doing Good for the PLANET

-People that attend and participate in our events are international wildlife conservationists, filmmakers, photographers, scientists and people across the globe that work toward the preservation of global biodiversity.
+People that attend and participate in our events are international conservationists, filmmakers, producers, photographers, NPO's, faculties, scientists and people across the globe that work toward the preservation of global biodiversity.

 The WCFF is the first organization of its kind to present an issue that has widespread public support in a powerful visual forum, showing how wildlife preservation impacts our day-to-day lives.